Home Assistant: Proxmox VE 8.0 Quick Start Guide

 • If you think down the road you might add a PCIe card (like a m.2 Google Coral TPU), make sure you look through the BIOS settings and DISABLE any PCIe power management (ASPM) options you find.

-6. Arrow down to Install Proxmox VE (Console).
+6. Arrow down to Install Proxmox VE (Terminal UI).

 7. Press enter on I agree on the EULA